LukaGiorgadze/bloXroute/README.md

 - `NatsUser` - NATS username (default: dummy);
 - `NatsPass` - NATS password (default: password);
 - `SemaphoreReadMaxGoroutines` - Maximum number of goroutines running in parallel to read the data concurrently;
-- `OutputFilePath` - Path of output file (default: ./output/items.log) If no value is assigned ("") data won't be written in the file.
+- `OutputFilePath` - Path of output file (default: ./output/items.log) If no value is assigned ("") data won't be written in the file;
+- `Pprof` - [pprof](https://github.com/google/pprof) is a tool for visualization and analysis of profiling data.

 ## Architecture